Moules frites

 About this recipe

-Growing up in Nice, seafood was standard fare.
-We’d eat big, salty platters near the Cours Saleya market with the Mediterranean nearby, and moules marinières appeared regularly on the table without ceremony.
-I still remember the first time a massive steaming pan landed in front of our family.
-Within moments everyone’s hands were sticky and flecked with parsley, grins wider than the boulevard.
-Etiquette was forgotten entirely.
-The joy of prying open shell after shell took over everything else.
+Growing up in Nice, seafood was just part of everyday life.
+We would eat big, salty platters near the Cours Saleya market with the Mediterranean a few steps away, and moules frites appeared on the table regularly.
+I still remember the first time a huge steaming pan landed in front of us.
+Within minutes everyone had parsley on their fingers, shells in their hands, and grins that felt wider than the boulevard.
+Any idea of table manners disappeared.
+Opening shell after shell was all that mattered.

 Where moules frites comes from